amplience/dc-delivery-sdk-js/README.md

 ### Custom media CNAMEs

-If you have previously configured custom CNAMEs for your media hosting, you can override the hostname used by the sdk when constructing image URLs as shown below:
+If you have previously configured custom CNAMEs for your media hosting, you can override the hostname used by the SDK when constructing image URLs as shown below:

 ```js
 const client = new ContentClient({